Liverpool Central railway station: History

-High Level terminal station
+High Level terminus station

 The original station, which was a large, above-ground terminal station, opened on 2 March 1874, at the end of the Cheshire Lines Committee (CLC) line to Manchester Central.
-It replaced Brunswick station as the CLC's Liverpool terminus, becoming the headquarters of the committee.
+It replaced station as the CLC's Liverpool terminus, becoming the headquarters of the committee.
 The three-storey building fronted Ranelagh Street in the city centre, with a 65 ft high, arched iron and glass train shed behind.